Property Moose Peer To Peer Lending Review

 - Some properties have performed poorly

 - End of term values are speculative

-Technically it’s a crowdfunding site rather than a traditional peer to peer lending site.
+Technically Property Moose is a crowdfunding site rather than a traditional peer to peer lending site.
 It’s a unique way to step onto the investment property ladder while diversifying your lending portfolio.

 Rental dividends are paid monthly and investments are usually for two or three years.
 The reduction from £500 to the new £10 minimum investment makes Property Moose even more attractive.
 Valuations can be optimistic so do your due diligence.
 There is now a secondary market to buy and sell property shares.
-Property Moose still remains a long term investment and even though you’re investing in property and there are risks involved, I’m a fan.
+Property Moose still remains a long term investment and even though you’re investing in property and there are risks involved.
 Read more below in my exclusive Property Moose review.

 Property Moose Review: My experiences so far….

 I have been investing in Property Moose since 2015 and so far my experiences have been ok.
 Nothing bad has occurred but my biggest issue is some of the investments have under performed yield wise due to lower tenant occupancy rates.
-If I could turn back the clock, I would have steered clear of the multi occupant HMO properties.
+If I could turn back the clock, I would have steered clear of the multi occupant HMO properties that have performed poorly.
 Other than that, Property Moose has done what it advertised on the tin.

 What is a Property Moose?